LLNL/ravel/README.md

 Select operation | Right-click operation
 Tool tips | Hover

+The cluster view has a slider which changes the size of the neighborhood shown in the upper part of the view.
+The lower part of the view shows the clusters.
+Left-click to divide clusters into its children.
+Click on dendrogram nodes to collapse clusters.
+Dendrogram pertains to left-most visible partition.
+Clustering currently shows the first partition rather than all.

 ### Saving Traces
 All traces are saved in OTF2 and include only the information from the